Positives for Hudson Pacific Properties Inc. (HPP) as stock gains in recent trading

 Sponsored

-The stock witnessed a -7.27% gain in the last 1 month and extending the period to 3 months gives it a -31.95%, and is -2.88% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.15% over the week and 2.85% over the month.
+The stock witnessed a -4.78% gain in the last 1 month and extending the period to 3 months gives it a -22.21%, and is 9.60% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.10% over the week and 3.09% over the month.

 Hudson Pacific Properties Inc. is expected to release its quarterly report on 11/03/2022.The EPS is expected to shrink by -225.00% this year.